Chart Color Schemes

 Infrastructure

-Burleigh Heads has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Burleigh Heads has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 45 projects that may affect the area.
-Notable projects include Isabel by Mosaic, Morris Property Group Burleigh Development, Bondi Burleigh - Morris Property Group, and GURNER Burleigh Heads.
+AreaSearch has identified 45 projects that could affect this region.
+Notable ones include Isabel by Mosaic, Morris Property Group's Burleigh Development, Bondi Burleigh - Morris Property Group, and GURNER's Burleigh Heads project.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.